 Mnemonic Pin No. Name Description Device Control cs 25 Chip Select High-impedance, TTL/MOS compatible input signal.
 When low, it selects the CRTC to allow reading from or writing to the in- ternal register file.
 This signal should be active only when a valid stable address from the microprocessor is being decoded.
 RS 24 Register Select High-impedance, TTL/MOS compatible input signal.
 When low, it selects the address register; when high, it selects one of the data registers of the internal register file.
 E 23 Enable High-impedance, TTL/MOS compatible input signal.
 Enables the data bus input/output buffers and clocks data to and from the CRTC.
 This signal is usually derived from the microprocessor clock; the high-to-low transition is the active edge.
 R/W 22 Read/Write High-impedance, TTL/MOS compatible input signal.
 Deter- mines whether the internal register file is written to or read from.
 A write operation is an active low (logic 0).
 RESET 2 Reset An input signal used to reset the CRTC.
-When low, it clears a CRTC counters, stops display operations, and forces all outputs low; control registers in the CRTC are not affected and remain unchanged.
+When low, it clears all CRTC counters, stops display operations, and forces all outputs low; control registers in the CRTC are not affected and remain unchanged.
 The RESET signal performs a reset function only when the LPSTB signal is also low, as shown in the following.
-RESET LPSTB Operatin Mode 0 0 Reset 0 1 Test 1 0 Normal 1 1 Normal The test mode configures the memory addresses as two in- dependent 7-bit counters to minimize test time.
-After $\overrightarrow{\text{RESET}}$ goes low, the MA 0 - MA 13 and RA 0 - RA 4 signals in synchronization with the CLK low level, also go low (at leas one CLK signal is necessary for reset).
-The CRTC starts the
+RESET LPSTB Operating Mode 0 0 0 1 1 0 Normal 1 1 Normal The test mode configures the memory addresses as two in- dependent 7-bit counters to minimize test time.
+After $\overrightarrow{\text{RESET}}$ goes low, the $MA_0 - MA{13}$ and $RA_0 - RA_4$ signals, in synchronization with the CLK low level, also go low (at least one CLK signal is necessary for reset).

-In synchronization with the CLK low level, also go low (at least one CLK signal is necessary for reset).
 The CRTC starts the display operation immediately after the release of the RESET signal.
 The DE signal is not active until after the first VS signal pulse occurs.